MaoZiming/papers/5-security/51-access-control.md

 ### Conclusion

 SSL/TLS is essential for ensuring the **security and privacy of online communications**.
 With the continuous evolution of security threats, TLS has become the standard for secure communication, replacing the older SSL protocol.

+### Side channels

+* Non-oblivious storage leaks information via side channels.
+Access pattern.
+* This type of leakage is classified as a side-channel because the attacker is not breaking the cryptography but instead is using secondary information (the access patterns) to infer details about the data.

+* Time attacks
+  * Example: An attacker measures the time it takes for a cryptographic operation (like decryption or signing) to complete.
+Small variations in execution time can leak information about secret keys or other sensitive data.
+* Cache Timing Attacks:
+  * Example: Modern CPUs use caches to speed up memory access.
+An attacker sharing the same hardware can analyze cache hit/miss patterns to infer data being processed by another user or virtual machine.
+* Branch Prediction Attacks:
+  * Example: Attacks like Spectre exploit the CPU's branch prediction mechanism.
+By manipulating the speculative execution of instructions, an attacker can gain access to sensitive data stored in the CPU's memory.
+* Out-of-order Prediction attack:
+  * Example: Modern CPUs use out-of-order execution to improve performance by executing instructions as soon as their operands are ready, rather than strictly following the program order.
+This means that the CPU can speculatively execute instructions that it predicts might be needed, even if previous instructions (e.g., memory access checks) haven’t completed yet.
+  * The attack involves executing instructions that attempt to access kernel memory from a user-space process.
+Even though this access would normally trigger a fault and be blocked, the CPU speculatively executes the subsequent instructions before realizing that the memory access is unauthorized.
+  * Although the speculative execution results are discarded once the CPU realizes the access was illegal, Meltdown leverages cache side effects to extract the information.